 Foundation half double crochet step by step

 Below you can find the various steps and accompanying pictures.
+Please note that American crochet terminology is used in this tutorial.

 1. Make a slip knot and chain 3.